MSc Marketing Analytics

 You’ll work on real-world projects with key organisations who are using marketing analytics for strategic development.
 Our extensive network of external organisations across all sectors provides opportunities to build your knowledge, skills and experience for a successful career in marketing analytics roles.

 If you’re interested in studying a module from this course, the Postgraduate Certificate or the Postgraduate Diploma then please email Graduate Admissions to discuss your course of study.

-The Complete University Guide 2019 ranked Marketing at Stirling as 2nd in Scotland and 10th in the United Kingdom based on Research Quality and Research Intensity.
-The Stirling Management School is one of the UK’s top 25 institutions for business and management (out of 101 business schools).
-In the 2014 Research Excellence Framework (REF) exercise, 64% of our research outputs were classified as world-leading or internationally excellent in terms of their originality, significance and rigour.
+The Complete University Guide 2021 ranked Marketing at Stirling as 2nd in Scotland and 10th in the United Kingdom based on Research Quality.
+The Stirling Management School was rated one of the UK’s top 25 institutions for business and management (out of 101 business schools) in the 2014 Research Excellence Framework (REF) exercise, and 64% of our research outputs were classified as world-leading or internationally excellent in terms of their originality, significance and rigour.
 We were ranked 14th in the UK in terms of research impact with over 60% of our research impact judged to have outstanding reach and wide-ranging impact on the policies of public, private and governmental organisations.

 Members of our academic staff regularly publish in journals such as: